iron-io/docs/worker/languages/python/index.md

 exec "hello_worker.py"
 ```

-Or you could build a worker remotely if one of its libraries depends on some binary extensions.
+Or you should build a worker remotely if one of its libraries depends on some binary extensions.
 [You can read more about remote build here](/worker/reference/builds/#remote_build).

 ```ruby